-Funny thing about providing an online backup service that is currently storing over 100 Petabytes of customer data, sometimes people need their data back.
+Funny thing about providing an online backup service that is currently storing over 100 petabytes of customer data—sometimes people need their data back.
 In fact, nearly half (46%) of our customers restored one or more of their files in 2013 and that adds up.
-From when Backblaze first started until the end of May 2014, we have restored 6.27 Billion files for our customers.
-Back in January 2014, we crossed over the 5 Billion files restored mark meaning we’ve restored over 1 Billion files in the last 4 months alone — busy, busy, busy.
+From when Backblaze first started until the end of May 2014, we have restored 6.27 billion files for our customers.
+Back in January 2014, we crossed over the five billion files restored mark, meaning we’ve restored over one billion files in the last four months alone—busy, busy, busy.

 That’s How Many Files Per Second?